Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/enforcement-appeal-form-journey.md

 - multi-field-input `/contact-details/` Contact details
 - single-line-input `/phone-number/` What is your phone number?
-- continue `/complete-appeal/` Complete the appeal on behalf of <dynamic named parties>
+- content `/complete-appeal/` Complete the appeal on behalf of <dynamic named parties>

 ```js
 condition: () => questionHasNonEmptyStringAnswer(response, questions.enforcementWhoIsAppealing);